dotnet/roslyn/Getting-Started-on-Visual-Studio-2015.md

 Set up a box with [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx).

 ## Step 2:
-Be sure to select "Custom" when installing
+Be sure to select "Custom" when installing (or modify your installation if already installed)

 ![image](http://i.imgur.com/YINeLkG.png)